LOUIS XIV STYLE SCREEN IN CARVED WOOD WITH WADERS

 Dim: W: 57,5in, D: 1,2in, H: 60,6in.

-Condition Report: In good condition overall. light wear to the gilding and some wear to the paintings, with a scratch on the center canvas at the top.
+Condition report: In good overall condition. light wear to the gilding and some wear to the paintings, with a scratch to the central canvas at the top.

 Identifier Exists False